Trump tries to distance himself from Kanye, calls him 'seriously troubled man, who just happens to be black'

 Story highlights

-After their much-criticised dinner at Mar-a-Lago, the former United States president is now trying to distance himself from American rapper Ye a.k.a Kanye West.
+After their much-criticised dinner at Mar-a-Lago, former US president Donald Trump is now trying to distance himself from American rapper Ye a.k.a Kanye West.

 Watch | US: Kanye West to run for President in 2024, asks Donald Trump to be Vice President

-The dinner has faced criticism not from Trump's opponents but also from people of his own party: the Republicans.
+The dinner has faced criticism not just from Trump's opponents but also from people of his own Republican party.
 The Republican governor of Arkansas Asa Hutchinson charged Trump with encouraging extremism.

-Reuters reports that the White House too slammed Trump, saying in a statement that "bigotry, hate, and antisemitism have absolutely no place in America — including at Mar-A-Lago."
+Reuters reported that the White House too slammed Trump, saying in a statement that "bigotry, hate, and antisemitism have absolutely no place in America — including at Mar-A-Lago."

-In a video posted on his social media application 'Truth Social' Trump said that he met with Ye and "we got along great, he expressed no anti-Semitism, & I appreciated all of the nice things he said about me on 'Tucker Carlson.'
+In a video posted on his social media application 'Truth Social' Trump, said he met with Ye and "we got along great, he expressed no anti-Semitism, & I appreciated all of the nice things he said about me on 'Tucker Carlson [show].'"

 Also read | 'He should definitely not': Trump on Kanye's potential run at US presidency; refuses to be his running mate